 Adding Vinyl Numbers to your Staircase

-The vinyl numbers come in 2 workable options – either as stencils or as vinyl transfers, which is the application I’m using.
+What I loved most about these were that the vinyl numbers come in 2 workable options – either to use as stencils or as vinyl transfers, which is the application I’m using.

 This basically creates a workable transfer for your number.